workindia/Applozic-Android-SDK/README.md

 **Step 5: Handling push notification**:
-Add the following in your GcmBroadcastReceiver's onReceive method.
+Add the following in your GcmListenerService onMessageReceived method.